frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 It is recommended to use the Simplified electronics models to improve assembly performance.
 You can read more about simplified models on the [Assembly Best Practices Page](/best-practices/assembly-setup/).
 Simplified swerve module models can also be used to reduce lag.

-!!!
-Warning
-    It is a very common misconception that the robot’s IMU sensor (eg: CTRE Pigeon, NavX) must be mounted at the center of the robot.
-The IMU can be mounted anywhere on the robot, as long as it is securely mounted.
-An easy place to mount the IMU is right on top of the RoboRIO.

 Every robot is also required to have a Robot Signal Light (RSL).
 An easy location to mount the RSL is on the side of the drive frame.
 Typically, only one RSL is required and needs to be “easily visible while standing 3 ft. (~ 100 cm) away from at least one side of the ROBOT”.
 Be sure to check the latest game manual rules for the most up to date RSL mounting rules.

 <center><img src="\img\design-guide\stage2a\elec\RSL.webp" style="width:80%"></center>
 <center>*RSL mount constructed out of 1/8" thick polycarbonate plate.
 The mounting hole for the RSL is 1” in diameter.
 The RSL model can be found in the MKCad App.*</center>

-For a full list of required electrical components refer to the latest game manual.
-Some electrical components may require special mounting.
-For example, some teams will use vision systems that require an Orange Pi computing unit with a 3D printed case.
-Additionally, each robot is required to have a radio.
+Each robot is also required to have a radio.
 The radio should be mounted on the robot following Vivid Hosting's [radio mounting guidelines](https://frc-radio.vivid-hosting.net/getting-started/usage/mounting-your-radio).

 ## Bellypan Pocketing